DavidDock/cheers-to-beers/README.md

 ![Submit-Message](public/documentaion/images/features/toastmessage.png)

-Allows users to contact the admin of the site with thier name, email and message.
+Allows users to contact the admin of the site with their name, email and message.
 Upon submit they user is redirected home and given a success message.
 For this message the [React-Toastify](https://www.npmjs.com/package/react-toastify) package was installed and used, it provides a simple and effective way to give the user feedback.

 ### Favicon